• Skip to primary navigation

 This book is part of a four-book series inspired by Brian Froud faery paintings.
 “Something Rich and Strange” by Patricia McKillip also had an author’s message that weighed heavily on the book.
 I’ve read the third book, “The Wild Wood” by Charles de Lint, but hadn’t heard of the fourth book from the series, “Hannah’s Garden” by Midori Snyder.

-Filed Under: fiction Tagged With: fun, natural world, relationship
+Filed Under: fiction Tagged With: fantasy, fun, natural world, relationship

 “Gathering Moss” by Robin Wall Kimmerer